Low-energy probes of sterile neutrino transition magnetic moments: Results

 As a first step, assuming the neutrino magnetic moment as an effective parameter, we perform a sensitivity analysis for all the \cevns\ and \eves\ experiments discussed above.
 A summary of our results is depicted in Fig.~\ref{fig:contour}, where we show current limits and projected sensitivities at 90\% C.L.
 One sees that, for this case, the allowed sterile dipole moment required to account for the XENON1T excess lies in the range $ 2 \times 10^{-11} \lesssim \mu_{\nu_\mu} \lesssim 8 \times 10^{-11} \mu_B$, for a sterile neutrino mass up to 150~keV.
 Note also that our analysis of the XENON1T excess data for the case of the $\nu_\mu \to \nu_s$ transition agrees well with Ref.~\cite{Brdar:2020quo} and is shown here for comparison.
 Also shown, is the corresponding result derived in this work for the $\nu_e \to \nu_s$ transition.
 As expected, the latter is consistent with a lower effective magnetic moment due to higher statistics.
 Indeed, the low-energy solar neutrino flux arriving at the Earth, to which XENON1T is mostly sensitive, contains more $\nu_e$ compared to $\nu_\mu$.
 For the $\nu_\tau \to \nu_s$ transition, see Ref.~\cite{Shoemaker:2020kji}.

 Encouraged by these results, we now proceed with the analysis of \cevns\ and \eves\ data in novel experimental setups that could probe the above parameter space.
-As can be seen in Fig.~\ref{fig:contour}, the COHERENT data rules out the region with $\mu_{\nu_\mu} \gtrsim 3 \times 10^{-9} \mu_B$ and $m_4 \lesssim 50~\mathrm{MeV}$, with the CsI detector performing slightly better compared to LAr~\footnote{Only $\nu_\mu \to \nu_s$ transitions are assumed for the analysis of COHERENT data.}.
+As can be seen in Fig.~\ref{fig:contour}, the COHERENT data rules out the region with $\mu_{\nu_\mu} \gtrsim 3 \times 10^{-9} \mu_B$ and $m_4 \lesssim 50~\mathrm{MeV}$, with the CsI detector performing slightly better compared to LAr~\footnote{Only $\nu_\mu \to \nu_s$ transitions are assumed for the analysis of COHERENT data.
+The new CsI data recently reported by the COHERENT collaboration~\cite{Akimov:2021dab} will modify these constraints.
+However, since the experimental threshold remains the same as in the previous run, and the TMM signal is governed mainly by the low-energy behavior, we expect that the improvement will be rather mild.}.
 Concerning the potential of future dipole moment probes, we also show the sensitivity region for the next generation CENNS-750 detector with 610~kg fiducial mass and 3 years of data aquisition~\cite{Akimov:2019xdj}~\footnote{The backgrounds are taken from the estimations of Ref.~\cite{Miranda:2020syh}.}.
 For the case of E$\nu$ES, the current restrictions are coming from the TEXONO experiment, and one sees how $\mu_{\bar{\nu}_e} \gtrsim 3 \times 10^{-10} \mu_B$ is excluded, i.e. the constraint is improved by one order of magnitude for the neutrino dipole moment coupling, compared to COHERENT results.
 However, there is a sharp sensitivity loss at $m_4 \sim 10$~MeV, due to the kinematic cut imposed by the low energy of reactor neutrinos.

 Finally, we now turn to the expected sensitivities for a $^{51}$Cr source neutrino flux.
 Both for the case of \cevns\ and \eves\ measurements, they would lead to a breakthrough sensitivity reach of a neutrino magnetic moment in the region $\mu_{\nu_e} \sim 10^{-12}~\mu_B$.
 As in the case of reactor neutrinos, the very low energy of the emitted neutrinos at the $^{51}$Cr decay leads to a loss of sensitivity for $m_4 \gsim 750$~keV.
 We also note that the \eves\ $^{51}$Cr-LXe case was found to be the only experimental setup where the interference cross-section is non-negligible with respect to the purely magnetic one.